-Additionally, the bill outlines specific requirements for employers who wish to implement voluntary family and medical leave plans, ensuring that these plans offer benefits equivalent to the state's program.
-It introduces grant opportunities for small businesses to help offset costs associated with employee leave, allowing employers with 50 to 150 employees to apply for grants if they hire temporary workers or incur significant wage-related costs.
-The bill also clarifies employer responsibilities regarding employee notifications and health benefits during leave periods, requiring written notice within five business days of a leave request and maintaining health benefits as if the employee had continued working.
+Furthermore, the bill establishes specific requirements for employers who wish to implement voluntary family and medical leave plans, ensuring that these plans offer benefits equivalent to the state's program.
+It introduces grant opportunities for small businesses to help offset costs associated with employee leave, allowing employers with 50 to 150 employees to apply for grants if they hire temporary workers or incur significant wage-related costs due to an employee's leave.
+The bill also clarifies employer responsibilities regarding employee leave entitlements, requiring written notice about leave status and ensuring that employees' health benefits are maintained during their leave.
 The act is set to take effect on January 1, 2026, and will be null and void if specific funding is not provided by June 30, 2025.

 Statutes affected: Original Bill: 50A.05.020, 50A.15.020, 50A.20.010, 50A.20.020, 50A.30.010, 50A.05.070, 50A.35.020